Code-Nycticebus/claymore/docs/01-scenes.md

 ### Scene Initialization

+If a scene is dependent on certain parameters you can do something like this.
-Since its not possible to pass parameters to the init function i came up with this solution. you define a function that pushes the scene onto the parrent.
+You define a function that pushes the scene onto the parrent and then initializes data with the parameters.

 ```c
 CmScene* scene_init(CmScene* parent, float radius) {